How NOT Long Tossing or Throwing Weighted Balls In Baseball Training Programs Could Hurt You

 Every throw is a different distance with a different release point and a different coordinative demand.
 This variability allows you to practice the necessary adjustments subconsciously in a controlled environment, thereby becoming a more efficient and effective thrower.

-This is also one reason weighted ball training can be an important tool – especially the way we use it at The Baseball Ranch®.
+This is especially true at The Baseball Ranch®.
 A typical weighted ball protocol in our practice would involve performing 4 different deceleration/connection drills, 5-8 feet from a target pad while sequentially progressing downward in weight from a 2-pound ball, to a 21-ounce ball, to a 14-ounce ball, to a 7-ounce ball, to a 5-ounce baseball and finally to 3-ounce underload ball.
 Note: in our process, when making full arm action throws, we never go above a 7 ounce ball.
 In a recent study, Fleisig et al, noted that “pitching with slight variations in ball mass challenges the athlete’s neuromuscular awareness and coordination… and therefore seems like a reasonable variation for training pitchers.”

 My sentiments exactly!